Shecklock/Team-38/README.md

 Detail page has to be added so that it admin can view the product deatils before editing.<br>
 Edit page has to be modify also so admin don't need to re-enter field if the details has not been changed.<br>
 Database is not yet finsh as only product table was fine tuned.

+05/12/2023
+Futher development, category tag can be create now.
+When creating any product, a tag must be include. tag can be changed after the creating the product.
+Product create function was destoryed during the development but got fixed.
+Now the function is working perfect and fine.